 Upper Respiratory infection is caused by the feline Herpesvirus 1 and Feline Calicivirus and some bacteria.
 This disease spread to your cats by direct contact with infected animals.
 You will identify the Upper respiratory infection by sneezing, nasal and ocular discharge, dehydration, anorexia, and ulceration of nasal mucosa.

-Vomiting is an active process usually with vigorous abdominal contraction.
-Vomiting of a cat can result from a variety of disorders that is gastrointestinal system disorder and other abdominal or metabolic diseases and the drug toxicity.
-The other causes of vomiting of your cats may be when he ate some disagreeable things, or when your cat eats too fast placed too soon after enough eating; then your cat will start vomiting.
+Cat Vomiting is an active process usually with vigorous abdominal contraction.
+The vomiting of a cat can result from a variety of disorders that as gastrointestinal system disorder and other abdominal or metabolic diseases and drug toxicity.
+The other causes of vomiting of your cat maybe when he ate some disagreeable things, or when your cat eats too fast placed too soon after enough eating; then your cat will start vomiting.

-Vomiting is the most common problems in cat, and you must control it properly.
+Vomiting is the most common problem in cats, and you must control it properly.
 As soon as the vomiting of your cat makes you anxious, please visit the vet.
 Try to maintain the regular feeding schedule and items of cat foods.

 9. Animal Bite

-Your cat may be bitten by a dog, fox or another cat.
-The most commonly your cat may be bitten by dogs.
-The bite may be identified by the presence of bite wound in neck, legs and the body.
+Your cat may be bitten by a dog, fox, or another cat.
+Most commonly your cat may be bitten by dogs.
+The bite may be identified by the presence of bite wounds in the neck, legs, and body.
 The virus may be present in the saliva and oozing of the infected animals.
-The treatment of animal bite is to determined by the severity of the wound.
+The treatment of animal bites is to be determined by the severity of the wound.

 You must consult with your vet and vaccinate your cat again to prevent the possible infection section of rabies and other diseases.
-To prevent the bite of your cat by other animals is taking care all time especially during outside or during walking.
+To prevent the bite of your cat by other animals is taking care all-time especially outside or during walking.
 Try to avoid contact with the ferocious dog or animals.

 10. Feline Babesiosis

-Feline babesiosis is the protozoal disease of cat that transmitted by the external parasite exodic ticks.
-The disease is characterized by hemolytic anemia, thrombocytopenia, splenomegaly, hematuria, icterus, intermittent fever, decrease appetite, loss of body condition and finally death.
+Feline babesiosis is the protozoal disease of cats that is transmitted by external parasites like exodic ticks.
+The disease is characterized by hemolytic anemia, thrombocytopenia, splenomegaly, hematuria, icterus, intermittent fever, decrease appetite, loss of body condition, and finally death.

 After identifying the symptoms of babesiosis, you must consult with your vet immediately.
-The treatment of feline babesiosis by transmission of blood, fluid therapy and administration of antiprotozoal drugs.
-The best method is to prevent the babesiosis is to eradicate ticks from the cat’s body and the surroundings.
+The treatment of feline babesiosis by the transmission of blood, fluid therapy, and administration of antiprotozoal drugs.
+The best method is to prevent babesiosis is to eradicate ticks from the cat’s body and the surroundings.
 Use regular bathing of the cat with anti ticks shampoo and treating the cat house.

-The most common signs are resembled by the decreased number of circulating white blood cells, i.e., Panleukopenia, fever, loss of appetite, dehydration, vomiting and often with high mortality.
-If the virus infected intrauterine then abortion, stillbirth or early neonatal death may happen.
+The most common signs are resembled by the decreased number of circulating white blood cells, i.e., Panleukopenia, fever, loss of appetite, dehydration, vomiting, and often high mortality.
+If the virus-infected intrauterine then abortion, stillbirth, or early neonatal death may happen.